KeychainMDIP/kc/doc/DID-scheme/README.md

 # DID Update

-A DID Update is a change to the Document associated with the DID.
+A DID Update is a change to any of the documents associated with the DID.
 To initiate an update the MDIP client must sign a operation that includes the following fields:

+1. Create a operation object with these fields in any order:
     1. `type` must be set to "update"
     1. `did` specifies the DID
-1. `doc` is set to the new version of the Document, which must include:
+    1. `doc` is set to the new version of the document set, which must include:
         1. `didDocument` the main document
         1. `didDocumentMetadata` the document's metadata
         1. `didDocumentData` the document's data
         1. `mdip` the MDIP protocol spec
     1. `prev` the sha256 hash of the canonicalized JSON of the previous version's doc
+1. Sign the JSON with the private key of the controller of the DID
+1. Submit the operation to the MDIP node.
+For example, with a REST API, post the operation to the MDIP node's endpoint to update DIDs (e.g. `/api/v1/did/`)

 It is recommended the client fetches the current version of the document and metadata, makes changes to it, then submit the new version in an update operation in order to preserve the fields that shouldn't change.